Tincho3604/Tincho3604/README.md

 # 👋 My name is Martín.
 ![I am FULL STACK DEVELOPER [MERN]](https://user-images.githubusercontent.com/62455807/117752869-ea3a8000-b1ed-11eb-9f58-3741d3448010.png)

-I am Martin, I am a beginner in the world of programming, but I have a set of skills and techniques that I have acquired that allow me to demonstrate my potential.
+_I am Martin, I am a beginner in the world of programming, but I have a set of skills and techniques that I have acquired that allow me to demonstrate my potential._

-I specialize in the area of ​​web and mobile development providing creative and agile solutions
+_I specialize in the area of ​​web and mobile development providing creative and agile solutions._

-Self-taught and with a good predisposition to face challenges
+_Self-taught and with a good predisposition to face challenges._

 Skills: REACT-NATIVE / REACT / JS / HTML / CSS / C#